btcpayserver/BTCPayServer.Lightning/README.md

 You can omit `certthumprint` if you the certificate is trusted by your machine

 You can set `allowinsecure` to `true` if your LND REST server is using HTTP or HTTPS with an untrusted certificate which you don't know the `certthumprint`.

+##### LNDhub notes

+You can also use the `lndhub://` URL, which can be retrieved e.g. from the BlueWallet Export/Backup screen.
+The library turns it into the expected `type=lndhub` connection string format.

 ### Using implementation specific class